biozhangjn/Blog/content/authors/admin/_index.md

 - Visitors
 ---

 Jiannan Zhang (张剑南) is a scientific researcher.
-He is employed as a post-doc in [Wang yajun](http://life.scu.edu.cn/info/1048/1836.htm) Lab at Sichuan University (四川大学).
+He is employed as an Associate Research Fellow in [Wang yajun](http://life.scu.edu.cn/info/1048/1836.htm) Lab at Sichuan University (四川大学).
 His research interests include Avian Physiology, Endocrinology and Metabolism, and Transgenesis in chicken.